What Does it Take to Be an Agricultural Equipment Operator?

-Agricultural Equipment Operator Example Drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
+Occupation Description Drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
 May perform tasks, such as crop baling or hay bucking.
 May operate stationary equipment to perform post-harvest tasks, such as husking, shelling, threshing, and ginning.

-Life As an Agricultural Equipment Operator
+A Day in the Life of an Agricultural Equipment Operator

 - Drive trucks to haul crops, supplies, tools, or farm workers.

 - Load hoppers, containers, or conveyors to feed machines with products, using forklifts, transfer augers, suction gates, shovels, or pitchforks.

 - Spray fertilizer or pesticide solutions to control insects, fungus and weed growth, and diseases, using hand sprayers.

 - Guide products on conveyors to regulate flow through machines, and to discard diseased or rotten products.

 - Irrigate soil, using portable pipes or ditch systems, and maintain ditches or pipes and pumps.

 - Load and unload crops or containers of materials, manually or using conveyors, handtrucks, forklifts, or transfer augers.

 Things an Agricultural Equipment Operator Should Know How to Do